 Master of Bioinformatics (M.Binf.)

-Applications to the M.Binf. program completed by the first deadline are automatically considered for the Master of Bioinformatics Entrance Scholarship, promoting excellence in the M.Binf. program.
+Applications to the M.Binf. program completed by the first deadline are automatically considered for the Dan Ashlock Memorial Scholarship in Bioinformatics, promoting excellence in the M.Binf. program.
 Other scholarships and bursaries are available from the University, which can be searched for here.
 For some scholarships and bursaries, you are automatically considered and do not need to apply.
 Other scholarships and bursaries require a separate application.
 Please read over the description for each one you are interested in.

 Graduate students who have financial need are eligible to apply to the Work Study program, which can provide a wide range of part-time work experiences on campus.